latent-to/developer-docs/docs/learn/synchronized-halving.md

 Several implementation strategies could be considered:
 - **Immediate synchronization**: All existing subnets switch to the global halving schedule
-- **Grandfathering**: Existing subnets continue on local schedules, new subnets use global schedule
+- **Grandfathering**: Existing subnets continue on local schedules, new subnets use global schedule.
+One implication of this approach is that grandfathered subnets would reach their supply cap in ~10 years instead of ~60 years, while still benefiting from liquidity and liquidation advantages.
 - **Opt-in transition**: Subnet creators choose between current and synchronized models

 ### Governance considerations